Pete & Sam’s reopens after fire, continuing 70-year restaurant tradition

 Kevin Perkins, who came by Tuesday, said he’d been going to Pete & Sam’s since he was a kid.

-“You know I’m 57 almost 58-years-old and I guess I’ve been coming here since I was, I don’t know, 5- or 6-years-old,” Perkins said.
+“You know I’m 57, almost 58 years old, and I guess I’ve been coming here since I was, I don’t know, 5 or 6 years old,” Perkins said.
 “So I’ll be coming here as long as they are open.”

 For his family, it has become a tradition to go to Pete & Sam’s for every birthday.